Section rings of $\mathbb{Q}$-divisors on minimal rational surfaces: Section Rings of Projective Space

 Let $w_1, \ldots w_r$ be the generators in degrees at most $\sum_{i=0}^n \ell_i \bida_i$ (given by Lemma ~\ref{lem:proj-generators}), and let $\phi \colon \bk[w_1, \ldots w_r] \to R_D$ be the natural surjection.
 For the remainder of the section, we aim to bound the degree of relations of $R_D$, or equivalently, the degree of generation of $\ker \phi$.
 We can factor $\phi$ through the semigroup ring

 by

+\sssec*{Bounding the relations} We now move on to bounding the degree of relations of a section ring $R_D$ for $D$ a divisor on $\bp^m$.
 In Lemma ~\ref{lem:composite-map} we show that the degree of the generators for $\ker \phi$, which is the same as the degree of relations of $R_D$, is bounded by the maximum of the degree of generators for $\ker \chi$ and for $\ker \psi$.
 In Lemma ~\ref{lem:bound-ker-chi}, we bound the degree of generation of $\ker \chi $, and we bound the degree of generation of $\ker \psi$ in Lemma ~\ref{lem:proj-relations-psi}